cobbdb/lumberjack/readme.md

     var log = Lumberjack();

+#### Enable logging
+Logging is off by default to avoid memory leaks and so you can control when logs begin and end.
+Update localStorage manually in the browser console.

+    localStorage.lumberjack = 'on';

 #### Log some information
 Each log entry is tied to a channel and is created on the fly.
 This data can be an Object, String, Number, or Boolean.